 As a trail in a Canadian national park, you have to expect a park fee to get past the gates.
 I've found that the best value is to just purchase an annual pass and use it at several of the national parks for a year.
 Other national parks in the same greater area of Waterton include Banff, Jasper, Grasslands, Elk Island, Yoho, Glacier, and Kootenay.
 These are all parks that you can drive to within one travel day.

-In the first Youtube video below, I give you a visual idea of what to expect while making your way up the trail.
+In the video above, I give you a visual idea of what to expect while making your way up the trail.
 It isn't super wide but I would say that it's wide enough.
 Also, the gripping for walking/hiking was good on the trail.
 I don't recall many railings but there were some seating areas placed throughout the trail.